-Table 15-2 indicates each participating country's weighting responsibility, sample design, weighting steps performed, and calibration method.
-Any deviations from the weighting standards and special weighting adjustments are noted in Table 15-5.
+Tables 15.2a and 15.2b indicate each participating country's weighting responsibility, sample design, weighting steps performed, and calibration method for Round 1 and Round 2 respectively.
+Any deviations from the weighting standards and special weighting adjustments are noted in Tables 15.5a for Round 1 and 15.5b for Round 2.

-Table 15-2: Weighting steps, by country
+Table 15.2a: Weighting steps, by country - Round 1